DucNgoQuang/news_crawler/README.md

 ## Setup Instructions

+1. Python:  3.10.
+You can download it from [python.org](https://www.python.org/downloads/release/python-3100/).

-1. Install the required Python packages:
+2. Install the required Python packages:
     ```sh
     pip install -r requirements.txt
     ```

-2. Run the entry point script to start the application UI and Apache Airflow server:
+3. Run the entry point script to start the application UI and Apache Airflow server:
     ```sh
     ./entrypoint.sh
     ```